joeycumines/PHelP/README.md

 9. Unless specifically designed to be stateful, everything must be stateless
 10. Clearly document all functionality, it is desirable to be able to know what something does at a glance
+11. Names like classes and namespaces should be named as if they were all in lowercase words, then conjoined, so `JsonObject` not `JSONObject`, for as an example.

+## Release Plan

+This will be maintained, and at this stage I will be regularly adding functionality - though it starts from almost nothing.
+I will be re-writing some features that I wrote before, some I have wanted before, and probably just doing what I want.

+## Package Overview

+This package uses Psr-4 namespaces.
+The `src` folder is `autoload` and mapped to `JoeyCumines/Phelp`.
+The `tests` folder is `autoload-dev` and mapped to `Tests/JoeyCumines/Phelp`.

+The following headings are based on the namespaces nested within those two.

+### Algorithms

+Solutions, grouped by functionality rather than concepts or category for better code structure.
+The code in here **WILL CHANGE** at a much greater rate than code in the `JoeyCumines/Phelp/Helpers` namespace.

+#### Adaptors

+TBD really, this namespace will contain the concrete implementations of interfaces defined for return values etc of helper methods.

+### Helpers

+"Helper" classes implement and document a thin layer between implementations in `JoeyCumines/Phelp/Algorithms`.
+Somewhat like the separation between the controller and service layer in many modern frameworks.

+Still refining the structure of this namespace.

+#### Interfaces

+TBD as well, should contain interfaces used by helpers.

 ## Contributing